tomdns/blog/tutorials/simple-outline-post-process.md

 }
 ```

 Now everytime we render a frame, the _MainTex property of *material* will be updated with the content of the RenderTexture.
-Meaning that we can now manipulate the texture however we want in the shader.
+Meaning that we can manipulate the texture however we want in the shader.
 A simple shader that fetches the main texture would look like this:

 ```c++